lesliefinlayson/stock-analysis/README.md

 Results for refracting 2017 code:

-  The original time to run the code was 2.383813.
-The refracted time to run the code was .3125.
+  The original time to run the code was 2.383813 seconds.
+The refracted time to run the code was .3125 seconds.
 Approximately 2 minutes is saved by refracting the code for the data in 2017.

 _Original Code for year 2018_